guillaumeblanc/ozz-animation/_documentation/animation_runtime.md

 ### Sampling animation backward

-The drawback of this strategy is that animation can only be read forward, from the start.
+The drawback of this strategy is that animation data layout is optimized for forward sequential reading.
 Reading an animation backward (negative delta time) requires to restart sampling from the beginning.
+Seeking to animation end requires to traverse the whole animation up to the end.
 This can have an significant performance impact to seek into the long animations.

 Version 0.15 introduces changes that solve this problem.
-Up to this version, each keyframe would store its track index (remember keyframes of all tracks are mixed in the same array, and sorted) needed to populate the cache.
+Up to this version, each keyframe would store its track index, which is needed to populate the cache (remember keyframes of all tracks are interleaved in the same array, and sorted).

-Since 0.15, each keyframe store the offset to the previous keyframe (for the same track/joint), instead of the track index directly.
-That offset is used navigate the keyframes array when reading backward, which otherwise is not possible the way keyframes are sorted.
+Since 0.15, each keyframe stores the offset to the previous keyframe (for the same track/joint), instead of the track index directly.
+While it has the same memory footprint, that offset allows to find the previous frame with a O(1) complexity, which otherwise requires a O(n/2) search through all the keyframes up to animation begin.

+> Keyframes of a track are sparse, due to the decimation of interpolable keyframes.
+In the worst case there's only a keyframe at animation begin and end.
+So the previous keyframe (on a same track) could be very far ahead in memory the way they are sorted.

-Deducing keyframe's track index is done by searching for the keyframe in the cache.
-This search requires to iterate the cache which is an overhead.
-The algorithm remembers the last updated keyframe index and leverages the fact that keyframes are sorted to shorten the loop.
+Deducing keyframe's track index is done by searching for the keyframe in the cache instead.
+This search requires to iterate the cache which has an overhead.
+The algorithm remembers the last updated track index to shorten the loop.

 > Offsets are stored as 16b integers. `AnimationBuilder` is responsible for injecting a new keyframe if an offset overflows (more than 2^16 keys between 2 consecutive keyframes of a same track).
-This is rare, yet handled.
+This is rare, yet handled and tested.

 ### Seeking into the animation